cachpachios/fastcmpstr_rs/README.md

 | 6      | prefix: [u8; 10]      | 10   |
 | 16     | suffix: *mut u8       | 8    |
 ```
 The size and alignment is the same as String, but we have split the data into a static prefix and a dynamic suffix.
-The length of the allocated suffix pointer will always be `max(0, len - 10)`.
+The length of the allocated suffix pointer will always be `max(0, len + capacity_offset - 10)`.

 ## Why is this faster at comparision?
 As mentioned above, due to **cache efficiencies**.
 Lets compare the following: